Project-MONAI/monai-deploy-informatics-gateway/docs/api/rest/health.md

 <!--
-SPDX-FileCopyrightText: © 2021-2022 MONAI Consortium
+SPDX-FileCopyrightText: Â© 2021-2022 MONAI Consortium
 SPDX-License-Identifier: Apache License 2.0
 -->

 # Health APIs

-The _health_ endpoint provides the following APIs to get statues of the internals of Informatics Gateway.
+The _health_ endpoint provides the following APIs to get the status of the internals of the Informatics Gateway.

 ## GET /health/status

-MONAI Informatics Gateway service status:
+Returns the MONAI Informatics Gateway service status:

 - Active DICOM DIMSE associations
 - Internal service status